GeoSensorWebLab/polarmap.js/README.markdown

 See examples/geosearch for how to use the [L.GeoSearch plugin](https://github.com/smeijer/L.GeoSearch) to search for locations using [Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim).
 Alternatively, add other providers from L.GeoSearch to search from ESRI, Google, Bing, or Nokia.

+# Vector Layers

+See examples/vector-layers for an example of how the projections handle Leaflet vector layers (polylines, circles, and polygons).
+Try switching the projection/base layer to see how the vectors are re-projected.

 ## Development

 To run a local webserver for testing the app, use the packaged Node http-server: